dfhoughton/pick-me/README.md

 This is a demonstration generator useful for testing and documentation.
 Any zero-argument function that returns numbers will suffice for `pickMe`.
 If it returns 0 or less, the first item given to `pickMe` will be picked.
-If it is 1 or less, the last item will be.
+If it is 1 or more, the last item will be.

 The implementation of `rando` is taken from [this Stack Overflow comment](https://stackoverflow.com/a/47593316/15060051).
 There are many others if you don't find this suitable.